rropen/absense-planner/README.md

 ## Usage

-This project is just starting, will probably be a django web app with Javascript/jQuery on the front end, and Bulma.io CSS
+This project is just starting, will be a django web app with Javascript/jQuery on the front end, and Bulma.io CSS